YouriLangh/insecure-chat/README.md

 Generate key per registration, can be used for DoS attacks, but its mostly client side.
 Otherwise cant make multiple accs from same terminal/process.

 Next steps:

-add maximum length to all inputs. (client side) Sanitize on server side for every request. ==> Should be fine tbh. (limit on input or so idk)

 look into socket.io-rate-limiter
+add openid

 Enable certificate verification for HTTPS.
 (NEED TO FIX!!!!)
 Send mail to Jim.

-add openid
+Clean all the code
+add maximum length to all inputs. (client side) Sanitize on server side for every request. ==> Should be fine tbh. (limit on input or so idk)

 Threat | Protection Strategy
 Session Hijacking | HTTPS only, Secure+HttpOnly cookies, short-lived tokens, no localStorage